anabelyong/FDREvaluationProteomeHD2/README.md

 sp refers to SwissProt proteins, whereas REV_sp refers to their respective decoys.
 Target protein count were based on the number of sp detected.
 Decoy count is by number of REV__ proteins detected.

-### Extension of FDR performance by extracting isoform weight and length through bioinformatics pipeline:
+### Extension of FDR performance by extracting isoform weight and length through this bioinformatics pipeline:
 ```
 import pandas as pd
 from multiprocessing import Pool